stefanofoti/musa/docs/Evaluation.md

 BLE accuracy is a major issue, and one of the principal weaknesses of this technology.
 To tackle this matter, the possible approaches are both at the physical level and the software level.<br/>
 As described in ([this article](https://proximi.io/accurate-indoor-positioning-bluetooth-beacons/)), adopting some precautions can help achieve better performances, in particular:<br/>
 - to have maximum efficiency for a deploy, it would be best to have a detailed map of the environment (with the scale), to better place the boards
 - the boards should be positioned on the walls, at a 2 m height more or less.
-It's better if there are no obstacles between them and the user so that he can see them.
+It's better if there are no obstacles between them and the user so that he can see them (there is "line-of-sight").
 - the boards should not be placed near metallic surfaces, they could worsen the interference.
 <br/>

-Now, for a more sophisticated solution, an effective method could be the one described in this paper: ([BLE Beacons for Indoor Positioning at an
-Interactive IoT-Based Smart Museum](/src/evaluation/BLE_paper.pdf)), by _Petros Spachos, Senior Member, IEEE, and Konstantinos N. Plataniotis, Fellow, IEEE_ which came out on the 21st of January of 2020.<br/>
+Now, for a more sophisticated solution, an effective method could be the one described in this paper: ([BLE Beacons for Indoor Positioning at an Interactive IoT-Based Smart Museum](/src/evaluation/BLE_paper.pdf)), by _Petros Spachos, Senior Member, IEEE, and Konstantinos N. Plataniotis, Fellow, IEEE_ which came out on the 21st of January of 2020.<br/>
 They built a system similar to what we would like to create: they used beacon tags and an Android application to perform some activities, among which are included client-based positioning and proximity detection.
 The position of the user is determined using the RSSI (Received Signal Strenght Indicator) of the beacons.
 They conducted three main experiments to evaluate the beacons' accuracy and found some interesting results:<br/>
 -  beacons can be placed anywhere without interfering with any other wireless communications
 - the location accuracy of the beacons in a complex environment is sufficient for an application such as the smart museum when errors within a few meters might be acceptable